-Freight is worth nearly $66 billion a year to the NSW economy or 13.8 per cent of gross state product.
-It employs around 500,000 people.
+Freight is worth nearly $66 billion a year to the NSW economy or 12 per cent of Gross State Product.

 Regulation of public and private bus services in NSW, including fares, concessions and service standards.